CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 # Development of the modular architecture

 The necessary theory about Apple's libraries and some essentials were explained.
-Thereafter, it is time to deep dive into the building phase.
+Finally, it is time to deep dive into the building phase.

 First, let us do it manually and automate the process of creating libraries later on so that new comers do not have to copy paste much of the boilerplate code when starting a new team or part of the framework.